American Veterans for Equal Rights: History

 By 1996, James Darby, a Chicago native who organized the Chicago chapter of GLBVA, became President of the organization, and was received in 1997 by White House Senior Adviser for Public Liaison Richard Socarides and by Pentagon officials.
 Under Darby's leadership, the "Lexington Declaration" called on U.S. President Bill Clinton to lift the ban on open service in the military by homosexuals.

+AVER is listed as a non-profit 501(c)(3) since 1996.

 In 2001, the first American memorial specifically honoring LGBTQ veterans was dedicated in Desert Memorial Park, called the LGBTQ Veterans Memorial.
 In 2018, a bill was signed into law designating that LGBTQ Veterans Memorial as California's official LGBTQ veterans memorial.
 Due to this, California became the first state in the nation to officially recognize LGBTQ military veterans.
 That memorial is an obelisk of South Dakotan mahogany granite with the logo of the GLBVA, now called American Veterans for Equal Rights, on it.

 On May 2, 2005, the GLBVA, under president Jim Donovan, changed its name to the American Veterans for Equal Rights.
 The organization was formally incorporated as a 501(c)(19) organization under president Alan J. Rogue (died 2010).
 Danny Ingram, a Georgia native and former sergeant of the U.S. Army who was discharged immediately after DADT came into force, succeeded Rogue as president; he represented AVER at the 2010 signature ceremony at which the Don't Ask, Don't Tell Repeal Act of 2010 was signed into law.
 Ingram was succeeded in 2013 by Lieutenant Colonel Steve Loomis (U.S. Army, Ret.), who is the incumbent president.

 In 2007, the Chicago Chapter of American Veterans for Equal Rights was inducted into the Chicago Gay and Lesbian Hall of Fame.

+The AVER Chicago chapter erected a LGBT Veterans Memorial on Memorial day in 2015 at the Abraham Lincoln National Cemetery located in Elwood, Illinois.

+On 29 May 2017, an LGBT veterans memorial was unveiled in city of Lake View, Chicago, it was also part of the 25th anniversary of Chicago AVER Chapter.

+In 2025, the AVER national president was James Apedaile.